alan-turing-institute/scivision/docs/model_repository_template.md

 ## 🗂️ Additional recommended components

-Non-essential components of the scivision model repository include:
+Some other components of a scivision model repository that we recommend, but which are not essential requirements for either the scivision catalog or API, include **tests** for your model code and **example data** for it to run on.

 ### 🧪 Tests

-Effective testing of code is vitally important to ensure the reliability of software, and in the context of scientific research code, the reproducibility analyses and results.
+Effective testing of code is vitally important to ensure the reliability of software, and in the context of scientific research code, the reproducibility of analyses and results.

 We recommend that models repos submitted to the scivision catalog are thoroughly tested.
 For more information of testing for research code, check out [The Turing Way](https://the-turing-way.netlify.app/reproducible-research/testing.html) online handbook.